 Refuse to Pay for Simple Workout

 How do you learn to do a job?
 It’s simple, you walk forward and do it faster.
 What else were you expecting?
-The irony is, people willingly pay the salary of a personal trainer just to see them do the exercise.
+The irony is, that people willingly pay the salary of a personal trainer just to see them do the exercise.

-The key is, when you hire a trainer, you pay for sessions.
+The key is, that when you hire a trainer, you pay for sessions.
 Let’s say you pay for 10 or 15 sessions, regardless of what you do; your trainer can’t teach you every important thing within this time frame.

 Despite what you agree to pay, you need to have them on your side for a long time if you want to make a difference.
 Not every trainer will rip you, but you better be careful.